Home / Home Loans / First home buyers

 Your home loan deposit is your initial contribution to a property’s purchase.
 Some form of deposit is generally required to buy a home.
 The deposit demonstrates your income and ability to save and provides security for the lender giving you a home loan.

-It used to be a reliable rule of thumb that you’d want 20% of the property value saved in the form of a deposit, as this would generally prevent you from paying lender’s mortgage insurance (LMI) and help you afford the property.
-However, with current property prices skyrocketing and even a modest 20% deposit beyond the reach of many would-be first home buyers, 5% has become a more common threshold.
-This is mainly due to the fact that 5% is the minimum deposit required to be eligible for the FHBG, meaning some first home buyers will only need 5% of a property’s value saved before they can potentially purchase it with government assistance.
+However, with today’s relatively high property prices pushing a 20% deposit beyond the reach of many would-be first home buyers, 5% has become a more common threshold.
+This is primarily because 5% is the minimum deposit required to be eligible for the FHBG, meaning some first home buyers will only need 5% of a property’s value saved before they can potentially purchase it with government assistance.

-Something worth keeping in mind, however, is the fact that you’ll also need to account for costs on top of your saved 5% deposit.
+Something worth keeping in mind, however, is the fact that you’ll also need to account for your property-buying costs on top of your saved 5% deposit.
 This includes fees and upfront costs that can’t be rolled into your home loan, including:

 LVR is your loan-to-value ratio, which shows how much you’ve borrowed relative to the value of the property in question.
 This means your LVR will be affected by the size of your deposit.

 For example, if you borrow $480,000 to help purchase a $600,000 property, your deposit is 20%, meaning you still owe 80% of the property’s value to your lender.
-In this instance, your LVR would be 80.
+In this instance, your LVR would be 80%.

 A higher LVR could lead to a bank imposing a higher interest rate on your home loan, due to its perceived higher risk.